mikeyisdead/SpaceHey-Themes/README.md

 ## Use

-Apply a theme by copying the text into the "About me" box on your profile.
+Apply a theme by copying the text into the "About me" box on your profile settings.

 ## Themes